NiKourou/Scytalis/README.md

 # Scytalis
-A simple application for encrypting and decrypting a plain text with AES encryption algorithm
+A simple application for encrypting and decrypting a plain text with AES encryption algorithm.